hairizuanbinnoorazman/blog/content/posts/20211220_buildChatAppWithGolangWebsocketAndElmFrontend.md

 </script>
 ```

-We would load our generated javascript of our Elm codebase and have that loaded up javascript start an app.
+We would load our generated javascript of our Elm codebase and have that load up our generated javascript and start an app.
 We would then create a websocket which would then interact with the app - as messages go in and out of the app - the string will be fed into application which would then be rendered onto the screen.

+The following Elm application is pretty simple and doesn't take into question such as - in the case, we need to authenticate the user before establishing the websocket connection; how do we dynamically create the websocket only when we've checked within elm that the user has already "logged" in.